 Kruševo, North Macedonia

 The Makedonium has massive stained-glass skylights and is now a symbol of statehood in North Macedonia (that’s how the country is called after the deal with Greece – no more FYR Macedonia).
-To contrast it, you can go see the medieval town nearby!
+To contrast, you can go see the medieval town nearby!

 The end of World War II ushered in the Cold War and the nuclear age.
 Naturally, the leaders of nations sought places to hide from the nuclear armageddon.
 Bunker-42 was to be Stalin’s hidey-hole under Moscow, where he could continue to be the worst communist even if someone opened canned sunshine above/